brian14708/wh-briefings/presidential-actions/2022-03/2022-03-31-a-proclamation-on-adjusting-imports-of-steel-into-the-united-states-2.md

 date: '2022-03-31'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/31/a-proclamation-on-adjusting-imports-of-steel-into-the-united-states-2/
 published_time: 2022-03-31 17:32:57-04:00
-title: A Proclamation on Adjusting Imports of Steel into the United States
+title: "A Proclamation on Adjusting Imports of Steel into the United\_States"
 ---

 1. On January 11, 2018, the Secretary of Commerce (Secretary)